Jerit3787/ctf/_posts/2025-12-20-nexsec-2025-grand-finals.md

 ---
 *By Team PERISAI Beta - Jerit3787, Mynz & mont3r*

+**Description:**
+Corp Bhd. has suffered a catastrophic breach.
+Executive leadership reports that a high-value project has been wiped, and their central FileShare server is unresponsive.
+Initial triage identifies a specific employee workstation as "Patient 0."

+Your firm has been contracted to perform a deep-dive forensic analysis to reconstruct the timeline of the compromise.

+Please download the .zip file for more details of the information.

 # Incident Report: Silent Rimba Ransomware Attack

 **Organization:** Corp Bhd.